arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Load Balancer (ELB).md

 ## In-flight Encryption
+- Use an NLB with a TCP listener & terminate SSL on EC2 instances
+- Use an ALB with an HTTPS listener, install SSL certificates on the ALB & terminate SSL on the ALB
-- SSL certificates are loaded on Load Balancers to allow HTTPS connection from the client.
-Downstream communication happens over HTTP inside the VPC which is secure.
+- Communication between ALB & EC2 instances can happen over HTTP inside the VPC
 - **Server Name Indication (SNI)**
 	- SNI allows us to load multiple SSL certificates on one Load Balancer to serve multiple websites securely
 		- ![[attachments/Pasted image 20220506222424.png]]